Circle Calc: find c, d, a, r

 How to find the diameter of a circle?
 Circle calc: find d

-d is the diameter of the circle - the length of a line that passes through the center point and joins two points on the circle.
+d is the diameter of a circle – the length of a line that passes through the center point and joins two points on the circle.
 You can determine it with these equations:

 d = 2r